 You can get your groove on at London's GarageFest on Good Friday or turn day into night at Leeds big daytime rave, Insomnifest, at Leeds underground clubbing space, Beaver Works, from 2 p.m. to 11 p.m. on Easter Sunday.
-Alternatively, stop by the annual St. Endellion Easter Festival, a celebration of music for orchestra and chorus in St Endellion, a village in North Cornwall near St Isaacs.
+Alternatively, stop by the annual St. Endellion Easter Festival, a celebration of music for orchestra and chorus in St. Endellion, a village in North Cornwall near St. Isaacs.
 For music lovers, it's a chance to hear, among other things, Handel's Messiah, in an interesting and unusual part of Britain.

-In England, "High Street" means the same thing as "Main Street" does in the United States—the primary thoroughfare for a city where you'll typically find all sorts of clothing stores and boutiques as well as restaurants, bars, and entertainment venues, many of which offer sales each year over Easter weekend.
+In England, a "High Street" means the same thing as a "Main Street" does in the United States—the primary thoroughfare for a city where you'll typically find all sorts of clothing stores and boutiques as well as restaurants, bars, and entertainment venues, many of which offer sales each year over Easter weekend.

 In fact, the holiday weekend may be your best chance to land a great bargain at one of the United Kingdom's famous stores—Harrods, Harvey Nichols, Fortnum, and Mason or Liberty.
 On the other hand, you could be more realistic and load up with bargains at Marks & Spencer or House of Fraser.
 While you're wandering around for deals, though, don't forget all those factory outlets—they'll be putting on special events for Easter sales, too.

 When it comes to listening to classical music concerts, there are few more spectacular venues for it than those found in the United Kingdom—many of which host special Easter concerts over the holiday weekend.
 For instance, the Royal Choral Society of London has performed Handel's "Messiah" every Good Friday afternoon since 1876 at the Royal Albert Hall.
-If you'd prefer to hear Bach's "St. Matthews Passion," Birmingham's Ex Cathedra Choir and Baroque Orchestra are performing it at Birmingham Symphony Hall on Good Friday afternoon as well.
+If you'd prefer to hear Bach's "St. Matthews Passion," Birmingham's Ex Cathedra Choir and Baroque Orchestra typically perform it at Birmingham Symphony Hall on Good Friday afternoon as well.

 No matter where you go in the United Kingdom, you're sure to find plenty of family-friendly performances, musicals, and shows at theaters across the region.
 However, there's no place quite like London's West End to catch a kid-oriented stage production.
-Over Easter weekend in 2019, you can go after tickets for "Matilda the Musical" at the Cambridge Theatre in London's West End, "The Lion King" at London's Lyceum, or "School of Rock," at the Gillian Lynn Theatre.